Korah’s Rebellion: When Discontent Destroys the Church

 “And it came to pass, as he had made an end of speaking all these words, that the ground clave asunder that was under them: And the earth opened her mouth, and swallowed them up, and their houses, and all the men that appertained unto Korah, and all their goods.
 They, and all that appertained to them, went down alive into the pit, and the earth closed upon them: and they perished from among the congregation.” – (Numbers 16:31-33)

 We see this same type of behavior today in our local churches.
-God puts in place leadership for the congregation, but there will always be some Korah’s within the congregation who will attempt to gain control.
-The process usually begins with murmuring and complaining about the job that the pastor, and, or deacons are doing.
+God puts in place leadership for the congregation, but there will always be some Korahs within the congregation who will become disgruntled and some will even attempt to gain control.
+The process usually begins with murmuring and complaining about the job that the pastor and other leaders are doing.
 They will often grab the ears of other disgruntled people and try to bring them in with them.
 Before you know it, there is a group of people within the congregation who are gaining power, working against what the leadership is trying to do.
 It won’t be long before it comes to a head.
 Somebody will have to go.
 Sometimes it’s the pastor.
-Sometimes it will be Korah; but when he leaves, he usually pulls a bunch of people out with him.
+Sometimes it will be the Korahs of the congregation; but when he leaves, he usually pulls a bunch of people out with him.

-Why can’t we just trust the leadership system that God has set up.
+God has set up the leadership structure in our churches today and we can usually trust the process.
 He calls a man to a ministry.
 That calling is then confirmed by a vote of the congregation.
-The congregation still has the power to remove the man if there are serious enough issues in his ministry.
-But unless there is something immoral, heretical, or seriously unethical, the congregation should rally behind the pastor, pray for him, and work with him as he leads the congregation in the fulfillment of the Great Commission.
+The congregation still has the power to remove the pastor and other leaders if there are serious enough issues.
+But usually, unless there is something immoral, heretical, or seriously unethical, the congregation should rally behind the pastor and leaders, pray for them, and work with them as they lead the congregation in the fulfillment of the Great Commission.

 Article Rating